Shemplo/Fitness-Center-Software/README.md

 This project is a separate part of [Study cources](https://github.com/Shemplo/Study-courses) repository and contains the last homework for the _Software design_ cource.

+See `SD - 11.
+Fitness Events` for more details :wink: